awsdocs/aws-transfer-user-guide/doc_source/API_ImportSshPublicKey.md

 # ImportSshPublicKey<a name="API_ImportSshPublicKey"></a>

-Adds a Secure Shell \(SSH\) public key to a user account identified by a `UserName` value assigned to the specific file transfer protocol\-enabled server, identified by `ServerId`\.
+Adds a Secure Shell \(SSH\) public key to a Transfer Family user identified by a `UserName` value assigned to the specific file transfer protocol\-enabled server, identified by `ServerId`\.

 The response returns the `UserName` value, the `ServerId` value, and the name of the `SshPublicKeyId`\.